chhatch/rustyNode/README.md

 # rustyNode

-`rulesToRust` a cli app that reads json rules and produces a rust program to execute them against json input.
+`rulesToRust` a cli app that reads json rules and produces a rust function to execute them against json input.

 ## Installation Prereqs